 Sales of medical devices outside the United States are subject to foreign regulatory requirements that vary widely from country to country.
 These laws and regulations range from simple product registration requirements in some countries to complex approval process, clinical trials and production controls in others.
 As a result, the processes and time periods required to obtain foreign marketing approval may be longer or shorter than those necessary to obtain FDA market authorization.
 These differences may affect the timeliness of international market introduction of our products.
 For the European Union nations, medical devices must obtain a CE mark before they may be placed on the market.
 In order to obtain and maintain the CE mark, we must comply with EU law on medical devices, which, until May 26, 2021 was governed by the MDD, by presenting comprehensive technical files for our products demonstrating safety and efficacy of the product to be placed on the market and passing initial and annual quality management system audit as per ISO 13485 standard by a European Notified Body.
 We have obtained ISO 13485 quality system certification and CGuard EPS that we currently distribute into the European Union, displays the required CE mark.
 In order to maintain certification, we are required to pass an annual surveillance audit conducted by Notified Body auditors.
 The European Union replaced the MDD with the new MDR regulation.
-The MDR entered into force after a transitional period of three years and a one year extension of that transition period to update their technical documentation and processes to meet the new requirements in order to obtain a CE Mark.
+The MDR entered into force after a transitional period of three years and a one year extension of that transition period due to the COVID-19 pandemic on May 26, 2021 and which changes several aspects of the regulatory framework in the European Union.
+Manufacturers had the duration of the transition period to update their technical documentation and processes to meet the new requirements in order to obtain a CE Mark.
 In January 2024, we received CE mark recertification of CGuard EPS under the MDR.